-The Town Attorney shall be a member of the Bar of the Maryland Court of Appeals.
+The Town Attorney shall be a member of the Bar of the Maryland Courts of Appeals.
 The Town Attorney shall be the legal advisor of the Town and shall perform such duties in this connection as may be required by the Mayor or Council.
+The Town Council.
 The Town Council shall have the power to employ such legal consultants as it deems necessary from time to time.

 Section 706.
-Police coordinator.
+Police Coordinator.

 The police coordinator shall be appointed by the Mayor with the approval of the Town Council.
 The duties of the police coordinator and other police employees shall be to preserve the peace and order of the Town and enforce the public general laws of the State of Maryland as well as the public local laws and ordinances passed by the Town Council.
-Written rules and regulations shall be promulgated for the Town police, in [.
-In] the event of any inconsistency between the Charter or Town ordinances and the police rules and regulations, such inconsistency shall be resolved in favor of the Charter or Town ordinances.
+Written rules and regulations shall be promulgated for the Town police.
+In the event of any inconsistency between the Charter or Town ordinances and the police rules and regulations, such inconsistently shall be resolved in favor of the Charter or Town ordinances.

 Section 707.
-Personnel authorization and compensation.
+Personnel Authorization and Compensation.